KhaLee2307/hand-pose-estimation/README.md

         pip install -r requirements.txt

-## Prepare dataset
+## Prepare the dataset

-Please organizing your datasets for training and testing following this structure:
+Please organize your datasets for training and testing following this structure:

 ```
 Main-folder/
 │
 ├── data/
-│   ├── FreiHAND_pub_v2 - This folder contain data for training model
+│   ├── FreiHAND_pub_v2 - This folder contains data for the training model
 |   |   ├── ...
 |   |
 │   └── FreiHAND_pub_v2_eval - public test images